-Command Description · .
+Command Description

 DVS_UTILITY, DVS Initiates DVS in interactive mode.

 RUN_DVS Initiates DVS in batch mode.

-The DVS manual fully describes these commands and their parameters (ordering information is in the preface).
+The DVS manual fully describes these commands and their parameters (ordering information is in About This Manual).

 CML/VE establishes the environment for DVS and passes the indicated command to NOS/VE.